bestwebsoft/kingdom-wordpress-theme/readme.txt

 * NEW: Ability to use the theme in your site.

 == Upgrade Notice ==

+= v1.4 =
+We updated all functionality for wordpress 3.9.
+Moved JS for IE from header.php to function.php.
+Renamed Wordpress by WordPress in all strings.
+Added kingdom.pot.

 = v1.3 =
 The slider styles including was updated.